Friday, November 22, 2024

 2. Request an Unofficial Transcript From Your Previous College

-The unofficial transcript will serve as your guide to figuring out which credits your target school might accept.
-It will be sent directly to you, rather than your prospective college, and you can request it at any time.
-The transcript shows all the credits you’ve already earned, along with their course codes, which will come in handy when you move to the next step.
+The unofficial transcript is your go-to guide for knowing which credits your future school might accept.
+This important document shows all the credits you’ve earned, along with course codes, which will come in handy for the next step of your transfer. 📋

 3. Know What to Expect by Comparing Course Equivalencies